unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/vdsc.md

 ## vdsc
 # Function: vdsc
-`vdsc` - Return the current VENV description.
+`vdsc` - Return the current VENV description of a sequenced set.
 ## Description
 - **Purpose**:
   - Returns the description of the current virtual environment.